ingmarinho/IPASS/README.md

 5. Execute the '_run.bat'.

 <h2>Notes</h2>
-Make sure to contact me on discord for any questions relating this project: Ingmar#0001
+Make sure to contact me on discord for any questions relating this project: Ingmar#0001.

 <h2>License</h2>

-Copyright © Ingmar Fontijne (ingmar.fontijne@student.hu.nl), 2021
+Copyright © Ingmar Fontijne [ingmar.fontijne@student.hu.nl], 2021.

 Distributed under the Boost Software License, Version 1.0.
-(See accompanying file LICENSE or copy at http://www.boost.org/LICENSE_1_0.txt)
+(See accompanying file LICENSE or copy at http://www.boost.org/LICENSE_1_0.txt).

 Note: See license file for a detailed description.